-- If you’re looking for something to elevate mood and support healthy brain neurotransmission, you may consider a dosage level in the range of 7,500 - 15,000 mcg (7.5 - 15 mg).
+- If you’re looking for something to elevate mood and promote healthy brain neurotransmission (production of serotonin, dopamine, norepinephrine) you may consider a dosage level in the range of 7,500 - 15,000 mcg (7.5 - 15 mg).

 - If you're looking for something to encourage healthy homocysteine levels, and to support cardiovascular and nerve health, L-Methylfolate at 3,000+ mcg (3 mg) is thought to be beneficial.

 - To support fertility and healthy pregnancy, it's said that 1,000 - 4,000 mcg (1-4 mg) is a good target.